csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 <font color='red'>

-Note that the law of exchange holds for the differentiation or integral of the random process and the average operator $E$.
+Note that the law of exchange holds for the differentiation or integral of the random process and the average operator $\mathbb{E}$.
 </font>